 Why Am I So Crabby All the Time?

-After realizing that being cranky was a problem I didn’t understand, I decided to do a more detailed video on how to stop being grumpy.
+After realizing that being cranky was a problem I didn’t understand, I decided to do a more detailed post on how to stop being grumpy.
 I wanted to dive into why I get crabby, and how to begin resolving it.

 I experience two types of being grumpy – bursting into tears randomly, and being quietly angry and slightly passive aggressive.